nest/nest-simulator/doc/htmldoc/hpc/mpi_processes.rst

 ===========

-An MPI process is a set of data and instructions with its own memory that must be explictly shared between processes (also known as CPUs).
+An MPI process is process of a computer program that is being executed by one or many threads and employs a Message Passing Interface (MPI) to communicate its data with the other processes.

 We typically use the standard Message Passing Interface (MPI) to instruct how processes work in parallel (See e.g., `OpenMPI <https://www.open-mpi.org/>`_).